Dig In: Music video

 The music video was directed by Samuel Bayer, who also directed "Black Velveteen" for Kravitz.
 The video starts with a QVC-like program with a woman selling products such as expensive jewelry.
 Suddenly, there is a signal interference that leads to show Kravitz and his band performance at a floating base in the sea, while they are being surrounded by a helicopter.
 Much of the music video has special effects designed to make the video seem to have tracking issues.

 Awards

-Kravitz was awarded the Grammy Award for Best Male Rock Vocal Performance in 2002 for his performance on this song.
+Kravitz was awarded the Grammy Award for Best Male Rock Vocal Performance at the 44th Annual Grammy Awards in 2002 for his performance on this song.
 It was his fourth consecutive win of this award.